lwes/lwes-dotnet/README.txt

 Light Weight Event System .Net Binding (LWES.net)

-COPYRIGHT (C) 2009, Phillip Clark (cerebralkungfu[at*g mail[dot*com)
+COPYRIGHT© 2009, Phillip Clark (cerebralkungfu[at*g mail[dot*com)
   original .NET implementation

-LWES.net is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+LWES.net is free software: you can redistribute it and/or modify it under the terms of the Lesser GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 LWES.net is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the Lesser GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with LWES.net.
+You should have received a copy of the Lesser GNU General Public License along with LWES.net.
 If not, see <http://www.gnu.org/licenses/>.

 __________________
-2009-08-13 Version 0.1.* ALPHA - Happy Birthday to me: LWES DotNet Binding.
+2009-08-13 Version 0.1.* ALPHA - Happy Birthday to me: LWES .NET Binding (LWES.net).

 	This is the initial check-in - it remains a work in progress.
 I've been working with this code for a couple of weeks, un-protected by version control, so it